-The Parking & Transportation Office is now using License Plate Recognition (LPR) technology to verify account holders, charge account holders in ungated lots, and issue parking violations for vehicles without accounts or in violation of MIT parking regulations.
+The Parking & Transportation Office uses License Plate Recognition (LPR) technology to verify account holders, charge account holders in ungated lots, and issue parking violations for vehicles without accounts or in violation of MIT parking regulations.

 LPR is a scanning technology that uses optical character recognition (OCR) to automatically read license plate characters and compare them to a set of license plates in a database (in our case, the database of registered MIT parkers).
 The LPR system uses a car-mounted camera and integrated software to scan license plates and determine whether a vehicle is associated with a valid parking account and is parked in an authorized location.